imqueue/imqueue.com/_includes/api/misc.md

 }
 ~~~

-When the `@profile()` decorator factory is called without arguments it will
+When the `@profile()` decorator factory is called without arguments, it will
 rely on environment configuration, which can either enable or disable
 profiling.
-Those decorator factory calls, which provide arguments, overrides
+Those decorator factory calls, which provide arguments, override
-environment settings and forces time/args profiling explicitly.
+environment settings and force time/args profiling explicitly.

 It is recommended to manage profiling state via `.env` files for per-service
 configuration or by setting profiling vars globally for the entire environment.